A2osX/A2osX/README.md

 + **A2OSX.BUILD.po**  :  **(0.92)**  800k BOOT disk image with S-C MASM 3.0 and all binaries (BOOT+DEV)
 + **A2OSX.SRC.po**    :  **(0.92)**  800k disk image with all sources

+## Latest News 2019-02-19

+Major updates have occured to the kernel and many of the APIs to support an enhanced shell with support of many new scripting capabilities, the ability to redirect and eventually piping output.
+Current kernel also supports multiple virtual terminals as well as TCP (via TELNETD) and serial (SSC driver) terminals.

 ## Latest News 2018-11-10

 My loneliness has been cured, new resources have signed onto the project.
 I welcome Patrick Kloepfer